Increasing number of melanoma cases

 In May 2009, researchers from Stanford University Medical Centre announced worrying results from a 12 year long study on skin cancer.
-The study showed that over the last 12 years the incidence of malignant skin cancer (malignant melanoma) has raised rapidly by 3.1% every year, which represents an additional 70,596 new Malignant Melanoma cases over the study period.
+The study showed that over the last 12 years the incidence of malignant melanoma skin cancer has raised rapidly by 3.1% every year, which represents an additional 70,596 new malignant melanoma cases over the study period.

 This study is particularly worrying as malignant melanoma is the most dangerous form of skin cancer, associated with exposure to sun and other sources of ultra violet light, such as sun beds.

-Despite a marked increase in reported cases in men over the age of 65, the incidence of malignant melanoma still continues to blight more women then men, with a third more women suffering from Malignant Melanoma than men overall.
+Despite a marked increase in reported cases in men over the age of 65, the incidence of malignant melanoma still continues to blight more women than men, with a third more women suffering from malignant melanoma than men overall.

 These findings support and confirm Dr Lowe's long held views on what he believes to be the silent and potentially deadly skin ager - UVA.
 Fifteen years ago, Dr Lowe carried out research proving that even in small amounts, UVA directly damages skin.
 This study was published in the prestigious Journal of Investigative Dermatology.